Elan Language Reference

 Arithmetic operators can be applied to Float or Int arguments.
 The result may be a Float or an Int depending on the arguments.

-For ^ + - *, the result is a Float if either of the arguments is a Float, and an Int if both arguments are Int.
+For the ^ + − * operators, the result is a Float if either of the arguments is a Float, and an Int if both arguments are Int.

-For /, the result is always a Float.
-It can be converted to an Int using the floor() function.
+For the / operator, the result is always a Float.
+It can be converted to an Int using standalone function floor.

-mod and div only operate on Int arguments, and the result is Int.
+The operator mod is applied only to Int arguments, and the result is Int.

 2^38